espressif/esp-usb-bridge/README.md

 [documentation of ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/configure-ft2232h-jtag.html)
 for achieving this.

+### Known issues

+- The watchdogs need to be disabled or the target MCU could be restarted during the halt operation.
+Watchdogs can be disabled by disabling `CONFIG_ESP_INT_WDT` and `CONFIG_ESP_TASK_WDT` sdkconfig values of the target project (not ESP USB Bridge).
+- The JTAG communication is currently very slow. `set remotetimeout 100` should be set before loading the project binary.
+The command can be placed into the gdbinit file as the first instruction.

 ## Mass Storage Device

 A mass storage device will show up in the PC connected to the ESP USB bridge.
 This can be accessed as any other USB storage